d-o-e/CST-383-Project/README.md

 ---

 ## Feature Engineering
-- We discarded features with missing values percentages are higher than 50%
+Various feature engineering techniques are employed to prepare the dataset for further analysis, taking into account the percentage of missing values and the data type of each column.

-- We have merged and converted all categorical data using one-hot encoding.
+- ***One-Hot Encoding***: Categorical data is converted into numeric data using one-hot encoding.

-- For missing numerical values, we used median imputation.
+- ***Removal of columns with high missing percentages***: Columns with more than 50% missing values are considered for removal from the dataset, eliminating columns with insufficient data.

+- ***Mode imputation*** for categorical columns: Missing values in categorical columns (identified by the dtype == 'object' condition) are filled using the mode.

+- ***Median imputation*** for numerical columns: Missing values in numerical columns are filled using the median value of that specific column.

 ## Models Compared
 Below you can find the models we used for this data set and their training and test accuracies